Antisocial Personality Disorder: Often Overlooked and Untreated

 Antisocial personality disorder is one of 10 types of personality disorders identified in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5-TR).
 People with antisocial personality disorder may repeatedly disregard or violate the rights of others, may lie, deceive or manipulate others, act impulsively, or disregard their or others’ safety.
 They may have problems with drug or alcohol use, may violate the law, and typically show no remorse or guilt.
 While antisocial personality disorder is only diagnosed in adults (age 18 or older), individuals show signs earlier and may be diagnosed with conduct disorder as a child or teen.
 Long-term studies show that symptoms of antisocial personality disorder typically lessen as individuals age.

-In order to be diagnosed with antisocial personality disorder, an individual must show a continuing pattern of disregard for and violation of the rights of others, occurring since age 15 years, with three (or more) of the following:
+In order to be diagnosed with antisocial personality disorder, an individual must show a continuing patter of disregard for and violation of the rights of others, occurring since age 15, with three (or more) of the following:

-1. Failure to conform to laws and social norms (repeatedly breaking laws).
+- Failure to confirm to laws and social norms (repeatedly breaking laws).

 It is estimated to affect between .6% and 3.6% of adults and it is three times more common among men than women.2 Individuals with antisocial personality disorder often also have co-occurring mental health conditions such as depression, anxiety, bipolar disorder or substance use disorders.